AKUA MIND BODY

 Reading Time: 3 Minutes

 Self-Injury Awareness Day (SIAD) is an annual global awareness day on March 1st.
-Raising awareness through education about self-harm leads to a better understanding of this disorder, empathy, and it also helps to eliminate the stigma.
+Raising awareness through education about self-harm leads to a better understanding of this disorder and empathy, and it also helps to eliminate the stigma.
 The goal is to educate individuals who do not engage in self-harm and reach out to those who do so they no longer must suffer in silence.

 What is self-harm?